-After this comes the employee detail section.
-In this section, you will enter the details pertaining to the employee like start time, Regular hours, regular hour’s pay scale, overtime pay scale, employee id and employee name.
+Followed by it, comes the employee detail section.
+In this section, you will enter the details about the employee like start time, Regular hours, regular hour’s pay scale, overtime pay scale, employee id, and employee name.

 Both the employee id and employee name have a drop-down menu.
 In the datasheet, you can add your desired employee code and employee names as per your requirement.

 Pay Calculation Section